Skyshader77/Lacryma-Hydra/chapter17-5.typ

 The thing called Majorian made an expression synonymous with terror at the mention of that word.
 Nix must have imagined it.
 Magrub Dogas did not have emotions.

-Alexander made a sudden turn of his head.
+Sixtus made a sudden turn of his head.
 Nix had no time to react.
 Their eyes met.

 "So the Magi comes for their friend.
 Come little girl, do not be afraid."